 1. Git repository management

 GitLab and GitHub both have excellent suites of core Git repository management features.
-You can browse and edit code within their respective user-friendly interface.
+You can browse and edit code through their user-friendly interfaces.

-Both tools make it easy to submit, review, and accept requests to merge code, including from repository forks.
+Both tools make it easy to submit, review, and accept code merge requests, including from repository forks.
 GitHub calls this process a pull request, whereas GitLab terms it a merge request, but the difference is purely semantic.

-The two solutions each include an issue tracker that lets you manage upcoming features, improvements, and bug fixes.
+Both solutions include an issue tracker that lets you manage upcoming features, improvements, and bug fixes.
 GitLab has a more powerful but complex implementation, including sub-tasks, epics, swimlanes, and iterations in its paid plans.
-GitHub’s structure is comparatively simpler and less prescriptive, but issues can still have labels, milestones, iterations, and custom fields assigned.
+GitHub’s structure is comparatively simpler and less prescriptive, but issues can still be assigned labels, milestones, iterations, and custom fields.
 Both platforms support a Kanban-style issue board layout.

 Cloud development environments are now available in both GitLab and GitHub.
 GitLab refers to them as Workspaces, whereas GitHub calls them Codespaces.
 The experience is similar in each, providing a full web-based IDE that’s based on the same basic technology as Visual Studio Code.